eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

     fastdds discovery -i 0 -l 127.0.0.1 -p 11811

-In another terminal we run the second server listening in localhost in port 11888 (random port).
+In another terminal we run the second server listening in localhost in port another port, in this case 11888.

 .. code-block:: console